Where was Frankenstein filmed? The house and all the filming locations

 Frankenstein house

-The Frankenstein family’s palatial country house is not a single location, but a 'Frankenstein' amalgam of four different sites.
+The Frankenstein family’s grand country estate is not a single location, but a 'Frankenstein' amalgam of four different sites.

 The exterior was filmed at Gosford House, a grand 18th-century mansion located in East Lothian, Scotland, surrounded by expansive parkland, woodlands, and a seaside backdrop.